Former Ferrari car designer Pininfarina dies

 The family’s prestige in Italy was such that it was allowed to change its name to Pininfarina from the original Farina - Pinin, meaning “the little one” in Piedmont, was Gian Battista’s nickname - with a presidential decree in 1961.

 The ground-breaking 1947 Cisalfa coupe, designed by Gian Battista “Pinin” Farina after World War Two, now sits in New York’s Museum of Modern Art.
-It was one of Sergio’s favorite models.
+It was one of Sergio’s favourite models.

 Gian Battista also initiated the Ferrari connection in 1952, but Sergio ended up managing most of their common projects and turned the business from craftsman level into a world renowned name.